dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab3/README.md

 In this section, you should have completed the following:

   🔷 Enable a problem in the application and walk through what <a href="https://www.dynatrace.com/platform/artificial-intelligence/" target="_blank"> Dynatrace Davis </a> found
+  🔷 Learn how Dynatrace use Events and Tags to provide additional context.

 🏫**Class Note** - Please update the Tracking Spreadsheet if you've completed the task on this step.